 - Has a large cargo area

 - Folds up to fit inside of a rolling travel bag

 - Has a maximum weight capacity of 325 pounds

 Click here to read more about the Hobie Mirage i9s.

 Inflatable Tandem Kayaks

-Another good reason to own an inflatable tandem kayak is safety.
-Some people like to kayak in remote areas that could dangerous if an accident occurred.
+Another good reason to own a tandem model is safety.
+Some people like to go into remote areas that could dangerous if an accident occurred.
 It is always better to have a partner in these cases.
 You never know what could happen out on the water so kayaking with others could save your life.

-Please see our top inflatable tandem kayak list here.
+Please see our list of the top inflatable tandem kayaks.